 The 5G system shall support a stand-alone multicast/broadcast network comprising of multiple cells with inter-site distances of up to 200 km.

 The 5G system shall support multicast/broadcast via a 5G satellite access network, or via a combination of a 5G satellite access network and other 5G access networks.

+The 5G system shall support interworking of 5G multicast/broadcast with non-3GPP satellite access and shall support interworking of 5G multicast/broadcast with non-3GPP satellite access networks. or via a combination of a non-3GPP satellite access network and other 5G access networks.

+NOTE: This requirement assumes no impact to the non-3GPP DTT standard, as the non-3GPP DTT standard is out of scope of 3GPP standardization.

 The 5G system shall be able to setup or modify a broadcast/multicast service area within [1s].

 NOTE 2: For MCPTT related KPIs see 3GPP TS 22.179 [30], clause 6.15.